pstorli/WPDFileTransfer/README.md

 See the top of that file for instructions.

-The fils that you may want to use in your project to copy to/from a phone are:
+The files that you may want to use in your project to copy to/from a phone are:

    PortableDevice.cs
    PortableDeviceCollection.cs